elhub/devxp-linux/README.md

 master is ahead/behind origin this will not affect the release branch.
 - only allowed branch names are used for releases.

+**copy-git-hooks** can be used as a "glue" to copy/refresh all available git-hooks from dev-tools into another repository.
+This can be combined with an `init` make target that should be a part of the target repo.
+See also D456 for sample usage.

+### git-hooks

+This directory contains various git hooks.
+These should be copied to the `.git/hooks` directory in the target repository.
+More detailed installation/usage details are available in each script.

+See also `copy-git-hooks`.

+**pre-push** prevents direct pushes to master.
+It does work with `arc land` though, which is what everyone should be using for landing diff changes.

 ### templates

 This directory contains templates for various development project artifacts.